Diversity and inclusion

 - Hosting and participating in careers fairs targeted at different diversity groups

 - Working with local non-governmental organisations to help meet commitments to provide opportunities for people from groups that tend to be under-represented in the workplace

-- Requesting gender-balanced shortlists from our third-party recruitment partners
+- Requesting diverse shortlists from our third-party recruitment partners

 Our employees lead seven global networks and a variety of HSBC Communities.
 These voluntary groups bring together employees with shared characteristics and common interests.
 They aim to make sure everyone feels included, and can help HSBC to address internal challenges and opportunities.
 Their insight into the experience and needs of a diverse customer base can also help our business identify commercial opportunities.